 A family member recently asked me to help him revise his resume.
 He was a successful sales and marketing executive who hadn’t had to look for work in over a decade.
 However, he was in the travel industry, and COVID-19 had him suddenly having to find new opportunities.

-It’s the unnecessary capitalization of words that the resume writer thinks are important – words that have no actual reason to be capitalized.
-For example, my family member pointed out in his opening summary that he had, “over twenty years of progressively advanced experience in Sales and Marketing.”
+As you might expect, the resume was a little bit outdated after ten years, and I could help with that.
+The other issue that stuck out to me was a recurring grammar/spelling mistake that I see in resumes.
+Now, we all know how important it is to ensure you have no typos or grammar mistakes on your resume.
+But what we often overlook is the unnecessary capitalization of words that the resume writer thinks are important – words that have no actual reason to be capitalized.
+For example, my family member pointed out that he had “over twenty years of progressively advanced experience in Sales and Marketing” in his professional summary.

-Sales and marketing are not proper nouns unless you are actual formal name of a department.
+Sales and marketing are not proper nouns unless you are naming the formal name of a department.
 People tend to say that they have expertise in areas such as Social Media or Content Marketing.
-The desire is to emphasise these industry sought-after terms in the resume, but again, these examples are not proper nouns.
+The desire is to emphasize these sought-after industry terms in the resume, but these examples are not proper nouns.

-Not only will spell checking software not catch these grammatical errors, but even proofreading won’t help if the author deliberately capitalized the words and thinks that is how they should be written.
+Not only will spell-checking software not catch these grammatical errors, but even proofreading won’t help if the author deliberately capitalizes the words and thinks that is how they should be written.

 For example, I once declined to hire a candidate who applied for a marketing manager role because her resume claimed that she had successfully “led numerous E-Mail campaigns” and was well versed in the “latest S.E.O. and Internet trends and technologies.”

-These may seem like small details, but they matter.
-If your spelling and capitalization of industry terms is outdated, it will give potential employers the impression that your skills and experience in the field are similarly rusty.
+These may seem like small resume mistakes, but they matter.
+If your spelling and capitalization of industry terms are outdated, it will give potential employers the impression that your skills and experience in the field are similarly rusty.

-Over-capitalizing the key words that you want to emphasise just gets annoying.
-That’s because once it starts, it tends to carry on throughout the document.
-In the case of my relative’s resume, every time he used the words Sales and Marketing (and as a sales and marketing executive, this was a lot) they were capitalized.
+Over-capitalizing the keywords you want to emphasize gets annoying, and once it starts, it tends to carry on throughout the document.
+In the case of my relative’s resume, every time he used the words Sales and Marketing (and as a sales and marketing executive, this was a lot), they were capitalized.

 - Increased Sales by xx% in my first year.